flutter/news_toolkit/README.md

 ## Removing Advertisements

 You may want to remove advertisements from your app.
-This section discusses how to remove the various advertisement types from your app.
+This section discusses how to remove the various advertisement types and their dependencies.

 ### Removing Banner Ads